joshuatshaffer/satellite-view-3d/README.md

 - [ ] Get transponder frequencies.
 - [ ] Show doppler shift.
 - [x] Link to other satellite tracking sites.

+## Special Thanks

+Thank you [Saveitforparts](https://www.youtube.com/@saveitforparts) and [dereksgc](https://www.youtube.com/@dereksgc) for inspiring me to get back into amateur radio and satellite tracking.

+Thank you [CelesTrak](https://www.celestrak.com/) for providing TLE data and documentation.